 LeeAnn Nichole (Holmes) Adams writes under the pseudonym, L. N. Holmes.
-Her fiction, poetry, and creative nonfiction have appeared in literary journals and magazines such as Newfound (web), Obra, STARK, Vestal Review, F(r)iction, and Good Morning, among others.
+Her fiction, poetry, and creative nonfiction have appeared in literary journals and magazines such as Newfound (web), Obra, STARK, Vestal Review, F(r)iction, and Laurel Magazine, among others.
 Her longer works include a nearly completed collection of short fiction and the first draft of an ambitious novel (both of which she hopes to finish and publish within the next three years).
 In addition to her creative writing, she’s written many book reviews, literary journal reviews, interviews, news articles, and more.

 Graduating from Salem College in 2013, Holmes received a Bachelor of Arts in Creative Writing with minors in English and history.
 Later she attended Creighton University, where she received her Master of Fine Arts in Creative Writing in 2017.
 In addition to formal education, she’s actively sought out other opportunities to learn and has attended writing conferences, workshops, and readings in many different states.